 Generally, broker non-votes occur when shares held by a broker in "street name" for a beneficial owner are not voted with respect to a particular proposal because the broker (1) has not received voting instructions from the beneficial owner and (2) lacks discretionary voting power to vote those shares.
 A broker is entitled to vote shares held for a beneficial owner on routine matters, such as the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm, without instructions from the beneficial owner of those shares.
-On the other hand, absent instructions from the beneficial owner on non-routine matters, such as the election of directors, the non-binding, advisory vote on executive compensation, and the approval of the amendment to our Charter.
+On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on non-routine matters, such as the election of directors, the non-binding, advisory vote on executive compensation, and the approval of the Cartesian Therapeutics, Inc. Amended and Restated 2016 Incentive Award Plan.
 Broker non-votes count for purposes of determining whether a quorum is present.